German NounsIntroduction To German Nouns

 The king and the queen live in a castle inside the forest.

-You may have noticed already that all of the German nouns in the word tables include a der, die or das.
-These are the three German equivalents for the English word the; the three articles that may be used before a noun.
-Each German noun has one of three grammatical genders:
+You may have noticed that all German nouns in the tables include either der, die, or das.
+These are the three German equivalents of the word the, each identifying a different grammatical gender:

-Exercise: Which article should be used for each noun?
-Have a guess, before clicking on the blurred out words to reveal the answer
+Exercise: Which article goes with each noun?
+Try guessing before clicking on the blurred words to reveal the answer.

 WordGenderWord with Article

-Hopefully this exercise wasn't too difficult, since we let you know which gender to use.
-But how can you tell which article to use with any given noun, otherwise?
+Hopefully, this exercise wasn't too hard since we told you the gender.
+But how can you tell which article to use with a noun, otherwise?

 WordGenderWord with Article